rlangc/rlangc/Technical Writing/ServiceNow User Guide.md

 <h2>6.
 Change Management</h2>

-Introduction to Change Management
+<h3>Introduction to Change Management</h3>

 Change Management in ServiceNow helps organizations plan, approve, and implement changes to IT systems while minimizing disruptions.
 It follows ITIL best practices and ensures accountability through approvals and workflows.

-Types of Change Requests
+<h3>Types of Change Requests</h3>

-    Normal Change: Requires risk assessment and approval before implementation.
-    Emergency Change: Immediate implementation due to urgent business needs.
-    Standard Change: Pre-approved routine changes with minimal risk (e.g., software updates).
+    Normal Change: Requires risk assessment and approval before implementation Emergency Change: Immediate implementation due to urgent business needs Standard Change: Pre-approved routine changes with minimal risk (e.g., software updates)

-Creating a Change Request
+<h3>Creating a Change Request</h3>

-    Navigate to Change → Create New.
+    Navigate to Change → Create New
     Fill in the following details:
-        Short Description: Brief summary of the change.
+        Short Description: Brief summary of the change
-        Description: Detailed explanation.
+        Description: Detailed explanation
-        Change Type: Normal, Emergency, or Standard.
+        Change Type: Normal, Emergency, or Standard
-        Risk & Impact: Evaluate the risk level.
-        Assignment Group: Assign to a relevant team.
-        Implementation Plan: Define the execution steps.
+        Risk & Impact: Evaluate the risk level Assignment Group: Assign to a relevant team Implementation Plan: Define the execution steps
-        Backout Plan: Define a rollback plan in case of failure.
+        Backout Plan: Define a rollback plan in case of failure Click Submit.
-    Click Submit.

-Change Approval and CAB Meetings
+<h3>Change Approval and CAB Meetings</h3>

-    Change Advisory Board (CAB): A group that reviews and approves major changes.
-    Approvals are handled via:
+    Change Advisory Board (CAB): A group that reviews and approves major changes Approvals are handled via:
-        Email notifications.
+        Email notifications
-        ServiceNow dashboard.
+        ServiceNow dashboard
-    Once approved, the change moves to the Scheduled state.
+    Once approved, the change moves to the Scheduled state

-Implementing and Closing a Change
+<h3>Implementing and Closing a Change</h3>

-    Move status to Implementation when work begins.
-    Update the ticket with progress.
+    Move status to Implementation when work begins Update the ticket with progress
-    Mark as Closed once verified as successful.
+    Mark as Closed once verified as successful

 <h2>7.
 Problem Management</h2>

-Difference Between Incidents and Problems
+<h3>Difference Between Incidents and Problems</h3>

-    Incident: A single occurrence of an issue (e.g., server crash).
+- Incident: A single occurrence of an issue (e.g., server crash)
-    Problem: The root cause of multiple related incidents.
+- Problem: The root cause of multiple related incidents

-How to Create a Problem Record
+<h3>How to Create a Problem Record</h3>

-    Navigate to Problem → Create New.
+- Navigate to Problem → Create New
-    Fill in:
+- Fill in:
-        Problem Statement: Define the issue.
+    - Problem Statement: Define the issue
-        Affected Configuration Items (CIs): Link impacted systems.
+    - Affected Configuration Items (CIs): Link impacted systems
-        Root Cause Analysis (RCA): Investigate underlying issues.
+    - Root Cause Analysis (RCA): Investigate underlying issues
-        Workaround: Temporary fix if resolution isn’t immediate.
+    - Workaround: Temporary fix if resolution isn’t immediate
-    Click Submit.
+- Click Submit.

-Root Cause Analysis (RCA)
+<h3>Root Cause Analysis (RCA)</h3>

-    Use techniques like 5 Whys Analysis or Fishbone Diagrams.
+- Use techniques like 5 Whys Analysis or Fishbone Diagrams
-    Link related Incidents to the Problem for context.
+- Link related Incidents to the Problem for context

-Resolving and Closing Problems
+<h3>Resolving and Closing Problems</h3>

-    Move to Resolved once a permanent fix is identified.
+- Move to Resolved once a permanent fix is identified
-    Close after monitoring for recurrence.
+- Close after monitoring for recurrence

 <h2>8.
 Asset and Configuration Management</h2>

-Introduction to CMDB
+<h3>Introduction to CMDB</h3>

 The Configuration Management Database (CMDB) stores information about IT assets, their configurations, and relationships.

-Managing IT Assets
+<h3>Managing IT Assets</h3>

-    Hardware Assets: Laptops, servers, network devices.
+- Hardware Assets: Laptops, servers, network devices
-    Software Assets: Licenses, installed applications.
+- Software Assets: Licenses, installed applications
-    Cloud Resources: Virtual machines, storage.
+- Cloud Resources: Virtual machines, storage

-Tracking Configuration Items (CIs)
+<h3>Tracking Configuration Items (CIs)</h3>

-    Navigate to Configuration → CI List.
+- Navigate to Configuration > CI List
-    Search and filter CIs based on type or ownership.
+- Search and filter CIs based on type or ownership
-    View relationship maps to understand dependencies.
+- \View relationship maps to understand dependencies

-Performing CI Audits
+<h3>Performing CI Audits</h3>

-    Run Configuration Audits to detect unauthorized changes.
+- Run Configuration Audits to detect unauthorized changes
-    Use Discovery Tools to auto-update CMDB.
+- Use Discovery Tools to auto-update CMDB

 <h2>9.
 Reports and Dashboards</h2>

-How to Create Reports
+<h3>How to Create Reports</h3>

-    Navigate to Reports → Create New.
+- Navigate to Reports > Create New
-    Select:
+- Select:
-        Data Source: Incidents, Changes, Requests.
+    - Data Source: Incidents, Changes, Requests
-        Chart Type: Bar, Pie, Line, List.
+    - Chart Type: Bar, Pie, Line, List
-        Grouping Criteria: Status, Priority, Assigned Group.
+    - Grouping Criteria: Status, Priority, Assigned Group
-    Click Run to generate the report.
+- Click Run to generate the report

-Configuring Custom Dashboards
+<h3>Configuring Custom Dashboards</h3>

-    Go to Dashboards → Create New.
+- Go to Dashboards > Create New
-    Add multiple reports as widgets.
+- Add multiple reports as widgets
-    Share dashboards with teams.
+- Share dashboards with teams

-Using Performance Analytics
+<h3>Using Performance Analytics</h3>

-    Generate trend reports for IT service improvements.
+- Generate trend reports for IT service improvements
-    Set up real-time monitoring for critical KPIs.
+- Set up real-time monitoring for critical KPIs

-Sharing and Exporting Reports
+<h3>Sharing and Exporting Reports</h3>

-    Export as CSV, PDF, or Excel.
+- Export as CSV, PDF, or Excel
-    Share reports via email or scheduled delivery.
+- Share reports via email or scheduled delivery

 <h2>10.
 Automating Workflows</h2>

-What Are Workflows?
+<h3>What Are Workflows?</h3>

 Workflows automate tasks like approvals, ticket assignments, and notifications.

-Creating Basic Workflows
+<h4>Creating Basic Workflows</h4>

-    Navigate to Workflow Editor.
+- Navigate to Workflow Editor
-    Drag and drop workflow elements:
+- Drag and drop workflow elements:
-        Start Condition: Define when the workflow triggers.
+    - Start Condition: Define when the workflow triggers
-        Approval Steps: Assign approvers.
+    - Approval Steps: Assign approvers
-        Notifications: Email users when actions occur.
+    - Notifications: Email users when actions occur
-    Save and publish the workflow.
+- Save and publish the workflow

-Using Flow Designer for Automation
+<h4>Using Flow Designer for Automation</h4>

-    Allows no-code and low-code automation.
+- Allows no-code and low-code automation
-    Supports integrations with external tools (e.g., Slack, Microsoft Teams).
+- Supports integrations with external tools (e.g., Slack, Microsoft Teams)

 <h2>11.
 Developer and Admin Features</h2>